Medically reviewed by Drugs.com. Last updated on April 30, 2020.

 • Secondary malignancy: Myelodysplastic syndrome/acute myeloid leukemia (MDS/AML) have been reported (rarely) in clinical trials (for various solid tumors).
 The duration of talazoparib therapy prior to development of the secondary cancers ranged from 4 months to 2 years; patients had received prior chemotherapy with platinum agents and/or other DNA-damaging medications, including radiation.
 If prolonged hematologic toxicity occurs during talazoparib therapy and blood counts do not recover to ≤ grade 1 after 4 weeks, further evaluation (including bone marrow and cytogenetic analyses) is necessary.
 If MDS/AML is confirmed, discontinue therapy.

-• Renal impairment: Talazoparib clearance is decreased in patients with mild or moderate renal impairment.
-Dosage adjustment is recommended in patients with moderate impairment.
+• Renal impairment: Talazoparib exposure is increased in patients with renal impairment.
+Dosage adjustment is recommended in patients with moderate to severe impairment.

 Dosage form specific issues: